 As many people who know me know, I am a believer in “drinking my own Koolaide.”
 What that means to me is that if I am going to evangelize anything, a trend, technology, or way of being, I am going to embrace the ideas behind what I am professing.

 As we all know the world is changing.
-In fact it is changing faster than any of us can really keep up with.
+In fact, it is changing faster than any of us can really keep up with.
 There are the changes in technology, which over the years has changed how, when and where we communicate with our friends, family, co-workers, partners, and clients.
-These technological changes have also changed how we do business by knocking many barriers of entry, reducing costs of production and distribution and increasing the competitive landscape.
+These technological changes have also changed how we do business by knocking many barriers to entry, reducing costs of production and distribution and increasing the competitive landscape.
 Not only are people able to get products that are better and cheaper from your known competitors, but they are also able to collaborate to become the creators of the solutions they need.
 This is known as being a “prosumer.”

 Recently many books have been written about how this new world is changing business models and leadership styles such as The World is Flat, Wikinomics, Blue Ocean Strategy, Mobilizing Minds, The Starfish and the Spider, and so forth.

-Each of the authors of these books look at the world we live in today and have found that organizations need to be more flat and more collaborative.
-As a whole we need to knock down siloed walls and engage in open and transparent dialog with customers.
+Each of the authors of these books looks at the world we live in today and have found that organizations need to be flatter and more collaborative.
+As a whole, we need to knock down siloed walls and engage in open and transparent dialog with customers.
 Leaders of organizations today need to empower their employees to take ownership of the success of the organization.
 Each member of the team needs to be able to think on their feet, have access to just in time information, be fast learners and contributors to the organization’s knowledge base, as well as be empowered to serve the needs of the consumer.